gabrieltheodoropoulos/GTNetMon-Swift-Package/README.md

 To integrate `GTNetMon` into your projects follow the next steps:

-1. Copy the repository URL to GitHub (it can be found by clicking on the *Clone or Download* button).
+1. Copy the repository's URL to GitHub (it can be found by clicking on the *Clone or Download* button).
 2. Open your project in Xcode.
 3. Go to menu **File > Swift Packages > Add Package Dependency...**.
 4. Paste the URL, select the package when it appears and click Next.